Code-Institute-Submissions/TenburyWellsRFC/README.md

 ### Content

 - The news articles and contact information where taken from the club's current [Pitchero Site](https://www.pitchero.com/clubs/tenburyrufc).
-- The navbar was taken from [Bootsnipp](https://bootsnipp.com/snippets/kl8Q3).
+- The navbar was taken and adapted from [Bootsnipp](https://bootsnipp.com/snippets/kl8Q3).
+- The code for the text blocks on the squad page was taken and adapted from [w3schools](https://www.w3schools.com/howto/howto_css_image_text_blocks.asp)

 ### Media

-- The photos used in this site were obtained from the club's current [Pitchero Site](https://www.pitchero.com/clubs/tenburyrufc).
+- The images used in this site were obtained from the club's current [Pitchero Site](https://www.pitchero.com/clubs/tenburyrufc).
+- The images used in this site are hosted by the club's current [Pitchero Site](https://www.pitchero.com/clubs/tenburyrufc).

 ### Acknowledgements